 Foreknowledge means to know beforehand.
 God knew beforehand what the Jews would do with Jesus.
-God did not decreed that they would reacts the way they did.
+God did not decree that they would react the way they did.
 He simply knew that they would.
 And his plan took that into account.
 He delivered Jesus into the hands of those he foreknew would kill Jesus.
-But those who condemned and killed Jesus still acted on their own initiative, and bore the responsibility for their actions.
+But those who condemned and killed Jesus still acted on their own initiative and bore the responsibility for their actions.

 God Plans for My Choices

 Today, God has a plan for your life.
 A plan that takes into account all of the choices you make.
-Some choices for good, and some for evil.
-But God knew them from creation, and uses your choices to accomplish his purpose for your life.
+Some choices are for good, and some for evil.
+But God knew them from creation and uses your choices to accomplish his purpose for your life.
 God is sovereign, and his purpose for his creation, and each of us, will be accomplished.
-Yet at the same time he gives us the freedom to make our own choices, and to live with the consequences of those choices.
+Yet at the same time, he gives us the freedom to make our own choices and to live with the consequences of those choices.